near/docs/docs/tutorials/test-your-smart-contracts.md

   // ---> in the next step INSERT the setCoords "describe block" here <---

 });

 ```

-The getMap test simply invokes the getMap function of the contract.
+The "getMap" test simply invokes the `getMap` function of the contract.

 Next, let's try to modify the game state.

 > In the file `src/test.js`
-> - Copy the `setCoords` code block below and insert it on line 32
+> - Copy the entire "setCoords" test below and insert it on line 32
-> - This should be right after the `getMap` code block ( see commented code )
+> - This should be right after the "getMap" test ( see commented code )
-> - Make sure this code block is inserted before the final closing bracket `});`
+> - Make sure this code is inserted before the final closing bracket `});`

 ```js
 describe("setCoords", function() {